 Ike & Tina Turner Biography (Wikipedia)

-Ike & Tina Turner were an American musical duo, active during the 1960s and early 1970s, composed of the husband-and-wife team of Ike Turner and Tina Turner.
-They performed live as the Ike & Tina Turner Revue, supported by Ike Turner's rhythm and blues (R&B) and soul group, the Kings of Rhythm and backing singers, the Ikettes.
+Ike & Tina Turner were an American musical duo formed in 1960, consisting of the husband-and-wife team Ike Turner and Tina Turner.
+They performed live as the Ike & Tina Turner Revue, supported by Ike Turner's band the Kings of Rhythm and backing vocalists called the Ikettes.
 The Ike & Tina Turner Revue was regarded as "one of the most potent live acts on the R&B circuit".

 Ike & Tina Turner Tracks